Anhui cuisine

 Anhui cuisine, alternatively referred to as Hui cuisine, is one of the Eight Culinary Traditions of Chinese cuisine.
 It is derived from the native cooking styles of the Huangshan region in southern Anhui Province.

 Methods and ingredients

 Anhui cuisine is known for its use of wild herbs, from both the land and the sea, and simple methods of preparation.
-Braising and stewing are common cooking techniques.
-Frying and stir frying are used much less frequently in Anhui cuisine than in other Chinese culinary traditions.
+Braising and stewing are common; frying and stir frying are used much less frequently than in other Chinese culinary traditions.

 Anhui cuisine consists of three styles: the Yangtze River region, Huai River region, and southern Anhui region.
-Anhui has ample uncultivated fields and forests, so the wild herbs used in the region's cuisine are readily available.
+Anhui contains many uncultivated fields and forests, meaning wild herbs are common.
 Anhui cuisine is heavily associated with tofu, with Chinese folklore crediting the creation of tofu to the Han dynasty prince Liu An who hailed from Shou County (dubbed the "hometown of tofu").
 According to Chinese legend, stinky tofu was created by Anhuinese scholar Wang Zhihe who sold his product in Beijing to make a living after failing the imperial examination.
-Anhui is the home of hairy tofu where it is a popular snack.
+Hairy tofu was created in Anhui, where it is a popular snack.